alohc-png/Activist-Toolkit/README.md

-# Activist Toolkit Sample Project
+# Activist Toolkit

 This is a place for you to start building your activist toolkit!

-### Project Requirements
+### Project
-Your project should:
+The project has:
-- Build a multipage website using HTML, CSS, and JavaScript.
+- A multipage website using HTML, CSS, and JavaScript.
-- Implement at least one of the key features from the menu.
-- Customize the look and feel of your site through colors, images, and fonts using CSS.
+- Customized look and feel of the site through colors, images, and fonts using CSS.
-- Include alt text for every image in your website.
+- Alt text for every image on the website.
-- Use code comments to describe your code.
+- Code comments to describe the code.

 ### Extensions
-You can extend your project further by:
+You can extend the project further by:
-- Refactor your code.
+- Refactor the code.
 - Add a nice-to-have feature.
-- Port to GitHub pages.
 - Add another key feature.